A new construction of CAT(0) cube complexes: Coupled link cube complexes

 \subsection{Connectedness}

 In general, it is not trivial to verify if the cube complex $\xcplx$ is connected.
-The following construction aims to simplify such verification.
-We define a graph $\CG_A$ whose vertices are the vertices of $\xcplx$ with maximal $A$\=/coordinates
+The following construction aims to simplify this task.
+We define a \emph{connection graph} $\CG_A$ whose vertices are the vertices of $\xcplx$ with maximal $A$\=/coordinates